 - Purified cells from the above tissues

-The recommended cell purity is a mononuclear cell (MNC) fraction or higher purity.
+The recommended cell purity is a mononuclear cell (MNC) fraction or higher purity (see below).
 A total nucleated cell (TNC) fraction is not recommended as this contains high concentrations of cell impurities, such as red blood cells, neutrophils, platelets and other cells that dilute, mask and severely underestimate and even inhibit the detection of rare primitive stem cells.

 Luminescence plate reader or multimode plate reader with "glow" luminescence measuring capability.